Get the Job: How to Answer 14 Common Sales Interview Questions

 8. What questions do you ask during a sales presentation?

-Not only does this sales interview question test how well you know what type of questions to ask prospects.
-But whether you can ask the right ones to diagnose and prescribe the right solution.
+Not only does this sales interview question test how well you know what type of questions to ask prospects, but it is also whether you can ask the right ones to diagnose and prescribe the right solution.
 Remember, a great salesperson can listen as well as they can talk!

 How To Answer

 I continuously ask prospects what they think, use my showmanship abilities, and have prospective decision-makers interact with the product.
-I ask them to try it out to see how easy it is, how soft it feels, or how fun it is – whatever the defining benefit and feature is.
+I ask them to try it out to see how easy, soft, or fun it is – whatever the defining benefit and feature is.
 When the customer gets involved, they can imagine themselves using the product, making it easier to buy.

 9. How do you get referrals and repeat business?

 Sales managers want excellent salespeople who don’t see customers as a 1-off transactional deal.
-They see them as long-term partners who can refer business and will come back for more.
+They see them as long-term partners who can refer business and will return for more.
 Demonstrate that you know how to increase referrals and repeat business.

 How To Answer